Third UNESCO Creative Cities Beijing Summit Calls for Open and Inclusive International Cooperation across Regions

 Sep 21, 2020, 21:37 ET

 BEIJING, Sept.
-21, 2020 /PRNewswire/ -- With the theme of "Creativity empowers cities, technology creates the future", the Third UNESCO Creative Cities Beijing Summit, organized by Beijing Municipal Science and Technology Commission, explored how culture, creativity, and technology can enhance urban city management.
+21, 2020 /PRNewswire/ -- With a theme of "Creativity empowers cities, technology creates the future", the Third UNESCO Creative Cities Beijing Summit explored how culture, creativity, and technology can enhance urban city management.
 The summit participants stressed the importance of international cooperation across regions.

 "Digitalization has been a major game-changer and will certainly remain a key component of a new normal," said Lamia Kamal-Chaoui, Director of the OECD Centre for Entrepreneurship, Small & Medium Enterprises, Regions and Cities.
 "Many cities have adopted smart city tools, especially to deliver municipal service.